Squeezing information from radio surveys to probe the primordial Universe: Conclusions

 In the case of bispectrum probes of optical surveys, the data are observed in real space, thus a Fourier transformation takes place from the observed three-point correlation function, including the window functions for each side of the triangle.
 This introduces complex convolutions between the windows and significantly hinders a bispectrum analysis.
 In the case of the bimodal synergy bispectrum, the IF mode measures a Fourier transformation of the sky, while the SD mode the actual sky, including the observational windows.
 This means that the window convolutions will be much more under control, offering an additional benefit to the proposed approach.

-~\\ {\bf Acknowledgements} DK, RM and SS acknowledge support for this work from the University of Missouri South African Education Program.
+\acknowledgments DK is supported by the Science and Technology Facilities Council (UK) grant number ST/X000931/1.
+DK, RM and SS acknowledge support for this work from the University of Missouri South African Education Program.
 RM is supported by the South African Radio Observatory and National Research Foundation (grant no.\ 75415).
 SS acknowledges support for this work from NSF-2219212.
 SS is supported in part by World Premier International Research Center Initiative, MEXT, Japan.
 SC acknowledges support from the Italian Ministry of University and Research, PRIN 2022 `EXSKALIBUR – Euclid-Cross-SKA: Likelihood Inference Building for Universe Research', from the Italian Ministry of Foreign Affairs and International Cooperation (grant no.\ ZA23GR03), and from the European Union -- Next Generation EU.
 JF acknowledges support of Funda\c{c}\~{a}o para a Ci\^{e}ncia e a Tecnologia through the Investigador FCT Contract No. 2020.02633.CEECIND/CP1631/CT0002, the FCT project PTDC/FIS-AST/0054/2021, and the research grants UIDB/04434/2020 and UIDP/04434/2020.